MijeongJeon/prompty-with-langchain/README.md

-# Enhancing Prompt Engineering with Prompty and LangChain
+# Enhancing Prompt Engineering with Prompty and LangChain RunnableBranch
-This repository includes resources from the presentation by Mijeong Jeon, Microsoft AI MVP, at AOAI Dev Day in Tokyo.
+This repository includes resources from the presentation at AOAI Dev Day in Tokyo.

 ## Overview
 Learn how to boost prompt engineering efficiency using Prompty and LangChain.